 Frankenberry is a red phase Eastern Screech Owl.
 He was named Frankenberry at the Owl Moon Raptor Center in Maryland, where they name their birds after the person who finds them.
 We like to refer to him as "Sir Frankenberry" here at Wings of Discovery, because he immediately took charge of the group when he was put with our other eastern screech owls and tends to stick his beak upward as though he is superior to everyone else :) Frankenberry came to us on June 10, 2017 after having been deemed non-releasable due to his vision problems.
 The Owl Moon Raptor Center brought him to a veterinary eye specialist where they determined Frankenberry to be blind in his left eye with some minor damage to his right eye.
 He can still see enough out of his right eye to get around and find his food in his enclosure, but not well enough to survive on his own in the wild.
 He will continue to need eye drops in his left eye as well for the rest of his life, or until such time it is determined surgery is needed to remove it.
 As eye surgery is such a risky and dangerous procedure for these little owls, it is not something we like to do unless it is medically necessary.
 Therefore, as long as Frankenberry does well with the eye drops, we at Wings of Discovery will continue giving them to him.
 We are happy to have added him to our collection, as are Sterling and Felix to have a new friend with them again.

-Aurora is also on loan to us from our Founder/President and resident falconer Stephanie Sayre.
-The name means "dawn" and she was so named because her coloring reminded Stephanie of the bright colors of dawn.
-Aurora is an Aplomado Falcon, which are an endangered species of falcon.
-She was born April 30, 2017 and is completely healthy with no injuries and considered to be a medium-sized falcon.
-Aurora is used both as a falconry bird (to hunt) as well as an educational bird to help spread our conservation message about how to save her species and other birds of prey that are endangered.
-Note the little tuft of down still on the top of her head and her right wing in this picture!
-Birds typically reach their full adult size by 8 weeks of age, just before their parents kick them out of their nest to fend for themselves.
+Ziva is on loan to us from our Founder/President and resident falconer Stephanie Sayre.
+The name "Ziva" means "bright" or "radiant" and she is so named because of her bright and radiant coloring.
+She is an Aplomado falcon, which are an endangered species of falcon.
+Ziva is a medium-sized falcon who was born March 26th, 2018 and is completely healthy with no injuries.
+Ziva is Stephanie's falconry bird who will be taught to hunt as well as spend time as an educational bird.
+She is a perfect ambassador to help spread our conservation message about how to save her species and other birds of prey that are endangered.
+Birds of prey typically reach their full adult size by 5-6 weeks of age and are flying by 8-10 weeks, just before their parents kick them out of their nest to fend for themselves.